Effective Communication Strategies for Remote Engineering Teams

 In a remote setup, it's easy for important dates, meetings, or deadlines to slip through the cracks.
 This is where setting reminders comes into play.
 Tools like Google Calendar or Outlook can automate this process, sending alerts before an upcoming event or deadline.

 Reminders are not only for meetings or deadlines.
-They can be used to prompt team members to take regular breaks for wellness, to send in their weekly updates, or even to celebrate important team milestones.
+They can also prompt team members to take regular breaks for wellness, send in their weekly updates, or celebrate essential team milestones.

 Be Adaptable